-The Agency, as lead agency, has had determined that the proposed action may have a significant adverse impact on the environment and has prepared this a Draft Supplemental Environmental Impact Statement in lieu of an Environmental Assessment Form, as allowed under 6 NYCRR 617.6(a)(4).
+The Agency, as lead agency, had determined that the proposed action may have a significant adverse impact on the environment and prepared a Draft Supplemental Environmental Impact Statement in lieu of an Environmental Assessment Form, as allowed under 6 NYCRR 617.6(a)(4).
 The Agency Board accepted the DSEIS on March 8, 2018 and authorized staff to hold public hearings on the DSEIS and the proposed amendments to the APSLMP.
 Three hearings were held, two inside and one outside the Park.

-A-The preferred alternative is being recommended that includes revisions to the Travel Corridors definition, guidelines for management and use and related provisions.
-The public will have had an opportunity to comment at the public hearings and to submit written comments throughout the comment period.
-Staff will-considered all comments including the public's response to the DSEIS preferred alternative.
-Staff will-then incorporated comments into the this Final Supplemental Environmental Impact Statement (FSEIS).
-The FSEIS will also includes staff responses to the public comments (Appendix C) and will-presents a the preferred alternative.
-The preferred alternative may include modifications to alternatives or combining elements of multiple alternatives described in the DSEIS.
+A preferred alternative is being recommended that includes revisions to the Travel Corridors definition, guidelines for management and use and related provisions.
+The public had an opportunity to comment at the public hearings and to submit written comments throughout the comment period.
+Staff considered all comments including the public's response to the DSEIS preferred alternative.
+Staff then incorporated comments into this Final Supplemental Environmental Impact Statement (FSEIS).
+The FSEIS includes staff responses to the public comments (Appendix C) and presents the preferred alternative.